wso2-extensions/identity-outbound-auth-instagram/docs/README.md

   Please save the Instagram App ID and Instagram App Secret for later use.

-9. Select ‘Roles’ under Roles and add an instagram test user by providing the user’s instagram username.
+9. Select ‘Roles’ under App Roles and add an instagram test user by providing the user’s instagram username.
 Users can accept the invitation from the [Apps and websites](https://www.instagram.com/accounts/manage_access) section in their account.
 ![4](images/test_user.png "test_user.png")